BECS: A Privacy-Preserving Computing Resource Sharing Mechanism for 6G Computing Power Network: Simulation Results and Analysis

 \subsection{Simulation of Proposed Computing Allocation Scheme}

 In this part, we compare NSGA-III, MOEA/D, NSGA-II-SDR, and NSGA-III-KDR in optimizing the proposed computing allocation MOOP.
-We initialize the population with 50\% of the computing devices randomly occupied, then perform the optimization using each of the four algorithms separately.
+Specifically, each chromosome in the evolutionary algorithm represents a candidate computing resource allocation scheme for the entire network, where each gene corresponds to the binary occupancy status of a specific computing device.
+Consequently, the population constitutes a diverse set of potential allocation schemes.
+To simulate a representative snapshot of the dynamic CPN environment, we initialize the population with 50\% of the computing devices randomly occupied, then perform the optimization using each of the four algorithms separately.
+This simulation evaluates the algorithm's ability to obtain a high-quality allocation solution within a single decision epoch, demonstrating its effectiveness in adapting to the heterogeneous and resource-constrained conditions of that specific moment.
 We calculate the changes in computing resources between the final and initial populations, while ensuring algorithmic convergence.
-Due to the uncertainty of the evolutionary process, besides comparing the overall data (represented by a box plot containing five horizontal lines representing the maximum, upper quartile, median, lower quartile, and minimum value from top to bottom) and the optimal data based on TOPSIS (represented by triangles), the average data (represented by squares) are also compared to comprehensively assess the performance of the four algorithms.
+Due to the uncertainty of the evolutionary process, we evaluate the performance of the four algorithms using three statistical indicators.
+Specifically, the overall distribution is presented via box plots (showing the maximum, upper quartile, median, lower quartile, and minimum), the optimal values based on the TOPSIS method are denoted by triangles, and the average values are represented by squares.
+This multi-dimensional comparison enables a more comprehensive assessment of algorithm performance.

 The improvement rate (IR) of computing resource utilization under four algorithms is shown in Fig. \ref{ircr}.
 Overall, except for MOEA/D, the other three algorithms demonstrate positive optimization in computing resource utilization.
 NSGA-III-KDR shows the most significant overall and average improvements, indicating superior performance and the most substantial enhancement in resource utilization.
 NSGA-III and NSGA-II-SDR follow, showing notable but lesser improvements.
 Although MOEA/D achieves the best optimal solution, its overall performance is suboptimal, characterized by some negatively optimized computing allocation strategies.
 This issue likely stems from MOEA/D’s predefined fixed neighborhood structures, which may restrict its global search capability and lead to local optimality.